Sample Programs

 Vieille prière bouddhique (10’)

-This concert offers a unique opportunity to explore the world of Lili Boulanger, one of the most brilliant and enigmatic composers of the early 20th century.
-Despite her short life, her music continues to resonate with rare intensity and emotional depth.
+Explore the world of Lili Boulanger during a unique night dedicated to one of the most brilliant and enigmatic composers of the early 20th century.
+Though her life was tragically short, Boulanger’s music continues to resonate with rare intensity and emotional depth.

-After the intermission, the focus shifts to her later works, more intimate and spiritual side of Boulanger.
-D’un soir triste, the powerful Psalm 130 "Out of the Depths", and the haunting Vieille prière bouddhique highlight a profound emotional range, reflecting a search for peace and transcendence.
+After the intermission, the focus shifts to her later works, revealing a more intimate and spiritual side of Boulanger.
+D’un soir triste, the powerful Psalm 130 – “Out of the Depths”, and the haunting Vieille prière bouddhique showcase her profound emotional range, reflecting a deep search for peace and transcendence.

 Joan Tower- Fanfare for the Uncommon Woman No.3 (5’)